sile/mog/README.md

 mog
 ===

-A commad-line tool to log ML experiments.
+A command-line tool to log ML experiments.